TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 consensus (yet) on whether and how to do range tests.
 See :pep:`275` for complete details and the current status.

-For cases where you need to choose from a very large number of possibilities, you can create a dictionary mapping case values to functions to call.
+For cases where you need to choose kutoka a very large number of possibilities, you can create a dictionary mapping case values to functions to call.
 For example::